— Info

 After several rounds of iteration, I started finalizing the components, including the color, font scale, states, etc. It ended up becoming the foundation of our design works.
 My outcome focuses on:

-In order to make the design system more digestible, I created the documentation and broke it down into 4 parts:
+Also, to make the design system more digestible, I created the documentation and broke it down into 4 parts:

 In any discussion, I sought to increase team member's awareness of the design system, including my components as well as the grid system and style guide from other folks.
 Thus, I would refer to the system while we discuss the design details, giving a link to specific components as well as presenting visual aids.